paquettg/leaguewrap/README.md

 echo $bakasan->revisionDateStr;        // "12/18/2013 06:32 PM UTC"
 ```

 The above gets the basic information about the user 'bakasan'.
-It is a very simple example but it gets the general idea of how things work.
+The above example illustrates the general idea of how things work.
 You load up the API with your given key, this API object can be used as many times as possible and is encouraged to only have one instance of it.
-From the API you can select which API to query (in this case the summoner api).
-Finally, you use a method, dependant of the PI you query, to performe a request on that API.
+From the API you can select which API to query (in this case the summoner API).
+Finally, you use a method, dependant of the API you query, to perform a request on that API.

 Regions
 -------